Pargeting and stucco (hand-modelled plaster)

 |Current total no. of leisure makers

 Pargeting is believed to have been introduced to England in the sixteenth century by Henry VIII who imported Italian plasterers to decorate Nonsuch Palace.
 The craft was referred to as ‘stucco’ in Italy, but became known as ‘pargeting’ in England.
-Initially, patterns were stamped or scratched into the surface of wet plaster, but the most skilled pargeters came to create their own designs which they then modelled directly onto the wall using their fingers and a spatula to create designs in high relief.
+Either patterns were stamped or scratched into the surface of wet plaster, and the most skilled pargeters created their own designs which they then modelled directly onto the wall using their fingers and a spatula to create designs in high or low relief.

-However evidence is beginning to appear which suggests that pargeting may have been started during the Roman occupation, and then died out before being resurrected by Italian stucco plasterers working on Nonsuch palace.
-It dropped out of favour after Elizabeth I’s reign, became fashionable again during Jacobite period, Victorian era, Arts and Crafts period, and popular again in the last 20-30 years with several people taking an interest in the trade (although some are plaster sculptors doing small panels which aren’t integral to a building, rather than entire elevations).
+Pargeting was highly fashionable from the Restoration until it dropped out of favour during the Industrial Revolution.
+If became fashionable again during the Arts and Crafts period, and popular again in the last 20-30 years with several people taking an interest in the trade (although some are plaster sculptors doing small panels which aren’t integral to a building, rather than entire elevations).

 While the craft is mainly associated with East Anglia and particularly Suffolk and Essex, historically it was much more widely employed and examples can be found in the West Country, Kent (Maidstone), Cheshire (Chester), Wirral peninsular (Port Sunlight) and Staffordshire (Stoke on Trent).
-Examples of early pargetting also exist in Wales, Scotland, Yorkshire, although in these areas it is much more common to find internal work, which is often easily overlooked.
+Examples of early pargetting also exist in Wales, Scotland, Yorkshire, although in these areas it is much more common to find internal work.

 Pargeting is most frequently seen on the outside of houses, particularly in areas where there is no good building stone.
 However, pargetting can be found in areas where good building stone is present.
 It is most commonly found on timber framed properties (more prone to fire damage than brick or stone built) but it was not necessarily a substitute.
 It can also be found indoors on overmantels and ceilings.